Skip to main content

 • This is an indeterminate number of columns.

-• Typically this is used to record an embeddings vector, with one column per dimension of the embedding vector.
+• Typically used to record an embeddings vector, with one column per dimension.

 • Every user should have the same number of dimensions, and the dimensions should have the same meaning and be in the same space for every user.

-• Nulls can be used, and are treated as a value separate from zero and are not dropped.
+• Nulls can be used and are treated as a value separate from zero — they aren't dropped.